GreatBahram/dsa/algorithmic-toolbox/week05/notes.md

 <img src="assets/dynamic-01.png" style="zoom:25%" />

-The depth of this very huge and there is redundancy as well.
+The depth of this very **huge** and there is **redundancy** as well.
 We are going to solve the disadvantage of this method using dynamic programming.

 <img src="assets/dynamic-02.png" style="zoom:25%" />

-Here, the idea is, instead of going from right to left (in recursive approach), we go from left to right.
+Here the idea is, instead of going from right to left (in recursive approach), we go from left to right.
+Firstly we calculate the lower amounts and we don't need a recursive tree.

 ## Introduction

-In dynamic programming, our goal is to break the main problem into subproblems and save the result of each subproblem (memoization) and then re-use that  pre-calculated value:
+In dynamic programming, our goal is to break the main problem into **subproblems** and save the result of each subproblem (**memoization**) and then re-use that  pre-calculated value:
 $$
 DP = Guessing + Recursion + Memoization
 $$